 If you really want to get Down Under and experience Australia’s highlights without feeling rushed, you’ll have to get off the big coaches.
 Explore Melbourne before hitting the Great Ocean Road and cutting through the Outback to the Red Centre.
 Here you’ll experience the mysteries of Uluru and gain insight into Aboriginal Australian culture.
-When it comes time to bed down, shake things up with a variety of unique€commodation – swags to underground hostels and even a traditional Outback station.
+When it comes time to bed down, shake things up with a variety of unique€commodation — swags to underground hostels and everything in between.

 Day 1 Melbourne